kendexvlad/Age-of-History-3-Modding-Assistant/README.md

 Processor: Any processor

-RAM: 2 GB RAM
+RAM: 64 MB RAM

 Disk Space: 10 MB

 📢 NOTES:

-This is a community-created unofficial tool
+This is a unofficial tool

 Regularly updated to match game changes

-Supports favorites export and import

-Features built-in search and filtering system

 💬 COMMUNITY & SUPPORT

-Active community support

-Regular feature updates

 Bug fixes and improvements based on user feedback